xilution/xilution-iam-example/README.md

 Likewise, you deprovision a Coyote Instance to take your content offline.

 1. Run `yarn xln:show-instances` to see your Coyote instances.
-    1. If you don't have a `xilution-iam-example` Coyote instance, run `yarn xln:create-instance` to create a new Coyote instance.
+    1. If you don't have a `xilution-web-frontend-example` Coyote instance, run `yarn xln:create-instance` to create a new Coyote instance.
     Take note of the `id` of the new instance.
     You'll need it in the next step to provision the instance.